-If you'd like to see a larger representation of what your selected photo will look like, click on the Quick View Browser icon in the preset category's title bar.
-That will display an overlay over the entire Photo 2019 interface with all of the presets in that category.
+To see a larger representation of what your selected photo will look like, click the Quick View Browser icon in the preset category's title bar.
+That will display an overlay window with all of the presets in that category.